-UK urged to tackle ‘dirty money’ after leaked Pandora papers
+‘Pandora papers’ show London is a key hub for tax avoidance

 For decades, authorities in the U.K. have pushed a light touch approach to regulation in order to attract foreign capital and talent.
 Critics say that has been a magnet for tax avoidance, which can be legal, as well as more criminal activities, including money laundering.

-Duncan Hames, policy director at the campaign group Transparency International U.K., said the disclosures should act as a “wake up call” for the government to deliver on long-overdue measures to strengthen Britain’s defenses against tax avoidance and money laundering.
+Duncan Hames, policy director at the campaign group Transparency International U.K., said the disclosures should act as a “wake up call” for the government to deliver on long-overdue measures to strengthen Britain’s defenses against what he termed “dirty money.”

 “These leaks show that there is one system for corrupt elites who can buy access to prime property and enjoy luxury lifestyles and another for honest hard-working people,” he said.

-“Once again Britain’s role as an enabler of global corruption and money laundering have been exposed with the same loopholes exploited to funnel suspect wealth into the country,” he added.
+“Once again Britain’s role as an enabler of global corruption and money laundering have been exposed with the same loopholes exploited to funnel suspect wealth into the country.”

 Transparency International U.K. is urging the government to close a loophole that allows companies in the U.K.’s offshore financial centers such as the British Virgin Islands and the Cayman Islands to hold property in the country without requiring these companies to reveal the names of their true owners.